palantir/sls-packaging/readme.md

    Defaults to the configured "group" of the Gradle project, `project.group`.
  * (optional) `manifestExtensions` a map of extended manifest attributes, as specified in [SLS 1.0](https://github.com/palantir/sls-spec/blob/master/manifest.md).
+ * (optional) `serviceDependency` adds an entry to the `extensions.service-dependencies` block of the SLS manifest, declaring that this service has a dependency on the given other service with specific version bounds.
  * `mainClass` class containing the entry point to start the program.
  * (optional) `args` a list of arguments to supply when running `start`.
  * (optional) `checkArgs` a list of arguments to supply to the monitoring script, if omitted,